MorganRO8/ChatGPT-Python/README.md

    ChatGPT plugin access
-   A Linux computer (haven't tried running on any other operating systems yet) flask and flask-cors packages installed using pip
+   A Linux computer (haven't tried running on any other operating systems yet) flask and flask-cors packages installed using pip python3.10-venv

 ## Installation and Setup

    Clone the repository or download the source code.
-   Install the required packages by running the following command in your terminal:
+   Install the required packages by running the following commands in your terminal:

     pip install flask flask-cors
+    sudo apt install python3.10-venv

    Start the server by running the following command in your terminal: